Nerida Lennon

 I still aspire to foster peace within myself and for others.

-I offer meditation guidance informed by a 14-year meditation journey; a meditation teacher certification in mindfulness and compassion-based resilience; and my studies in contemplative psychotherapy; and my lived-experience of mental health struggles.
-You can learn about my personal journey below.
+I also offer group and 1:1 meditation guidance informed by my own meditation journey since 2009; a meditation teacher certification in mindfulness and compassion-based resilience; and my Masters studies in contemplative psychotherapy.

-If you would like to explore how I could bring value to you or you or organisation, I welcome you to contact me.
+If you would like to explore how I could bring value to you or your organisation, I welcome you to contact me.

 Credentials

-Contemplative Psychotherapy Program, Nalanda Institute for Contemplative Science (2021-2024)
+Contemplative Psychotherapy Certificate, Nalanda Institute for Contemplative Science (2021-2024)

 Working Skilfully with Meditation-Related Safety and Challenges for Meditation Teachers, Cheetah House (2022)